 Under US law, animal shelters must transfer spayed/neutered animals to new owners.
 It’s no secret that small kittens are more probable to find a new home compared to adult cats.
-In this regard, the University of Florida at Gainesville conducted extensive research in 1991, to evaluate the long-term effects of early-age gonadectomy.
+In this regard, the University of Florida conducted extensive research in 1991, to evaluate the long-term effects of early-age gonadectomy.
 This study, together with lots of other research, helped refute many common myths and false belief surrounding this procedure.
 The most common myths to spread around are:

 Myth 1: Growth delay in kittens after early-age gonadectomy

 Gonadectomy, both at 8 weeks and 7 months, slows down the growth of bone plates until the age of 14-months.
 As a result, the growth of longer bones takes a bit more time.
 Today, there is no scientific evidence to prove that this poses any problem.

 Numerous studies support this position.
 In 1987, Leo L. Lieberman, DVM, wrote in his report published in the Journal of the American Veterinary Medical Association (JAVMA), that kittens after early-age gonadectomy suffered no medical or behavioral side effects at older ages.

 Myth 2: Predispositions to urolithiasis in male cats after early-age gonadectomy